mainkoon81/ooo-Bayesian-Modeling-C1/README.md

      <img src="https://user-images.githubusercontent.com/31917400/74452857-86ee6080-4e79-11ea-8676-5b0357881917.jpg" />

 ## C. Dirichlet Process Mixture Model
 Think about the parameter of a mixture model.
+A natural way to increase the applicability of DP-based modeling is by using the DP as a prior for the mixing distribution in a mixture model with a parametric kernel distribution.

 DP gives a cdf while DPM gives a density.
  - One hurdle we encounter here is **"sampling from `G`"**, which has countably many atoms(sticks).
 There is also an exact approach that generates atoms "on the fly" as needed, and exploits the fact that only finitely many atoms are needed in practice.
  <img src="https://user-images.githubusercontent.com/31917400/74478537-7bb12a00-4ea5-11ea-890a-3428ddab3a7b.jpg" />